Joseph-Rus/Door-Opener/README.md

 ## 🔋 Power Management

 ### Battery Configuration
 The XIAO ESP32C6 features a built-in power management chip, allowing it to be powered independently by a battery or to charge the battery through its USB port.
+The recommended battery is a **[3.7V 602030 LiPo battery](https://a.co/d/1w1Zyej)** which fits perfectly with the XIAO form factor.

+When connecting the battery to your XIAO, carefully distinguish between the positive and negative terminals.
+The negative electrode pad should be located on the left side near the silk screen marking "D8," while the positive electrode pad should be located on the right side near the silk screen marking "D5."

 ```cpp
 // Battery voltage monitoring